Camp Layouts

 • It will help the Placement team choose where and how to integrate your camp into a cohesive and harmonious neighborhood

-• It allows safety and logistical concerns to be reviewed early in the process, reducing the risk of having to make big last-minute changes on the playa
+• It allows safety and logistical guidelines to be reviewed early in the process, reducing the risk of having to make big, last-minute changes on the playa

-Please prepare your camp layout plan prior to starting your Placement Questionnaire and follow the guidelines listed on this page.
-Layout plans are submitted as file uploads into the questionnaire.
+Please prepare your camp layout prior to starting your Placement Questionnaire and follow the guidelines listed on this page.
+Camp layouts are submitted as file uploads into the questionnaire.
 The deadline for the Placement Questionnaire is explicitly stated on the BRC participation forms page.
 You can find more tips about camp layouts in the Camp Resource Guide.

 Example Layouts